programmfabrik/easydb-documentation/en/technical/plugins/plugins.md

   server:
     api-version:
       require: 1

+custom_events:
+  - OBJECT_UPDATE

 python-2:
   file: example_plugin.py
 ```

 In this case was assumed that the plugin is called `example_plugin` and it's python script lies within the same directory as the YAML.
 The YAML configuration shown here contains the bare minimum of entries.

+#### Defining custom events

+A list of custom events that are defined by this plugin and extend the list of default server events.

+Each entry in the list `custom_events` defines a key that can be used to identify a custom event that occured during the runtime of a plugin.

+To raise a custom event, the `log_event` method can be used to add an event to the event history in the server.

+#### Enabling the plugin in the server

 Besides defining the plugin YAML it is necessary to alter the server YAML.
 It must be extended in the following way: